Warehouse Receiving Guide

 How a business receives inventory at a warehouse will impact other areas of the retail supply chain, including inventory management, picking, packing, and shipping.

 As your business grows, the warehouse receiving process can get messy pretty easily.
 And a poor warehouse receiving process can lead to stock control issues and higher operational costs.

-In this article, you will learn more about the warehouse receiving process, the benefits of optimized warehouse receiving, and how ShipBob can take care of fulfillment and inventory receiving for you using our standardized processes, fulfillment network, and expertise.
+In this article, you will learn more about the warehouse receiving process, the benefits of optimised warehouse receiving, and how ShipBob can take care of fulfilment and inventory receiving for you using our standardized processes, fulfilment network, and expertise.

 What is warehouse receiving?

-Warehouse receiving is the first step of the ecommerce fulfillment process and refers to the process of delivering, unloading, and storing ecommerce inventory in a warehouse or fulfillment center.
-A well-established warehouse receiving process can help make inventory management and fulfillment easier, cost-effective, and more efficient.
+Warehouse receiving is the first step of the ecommerce fulfilment process and refers to the process of delivering, unloading, and storing ecommerce inventory in a warehouse or fulfilment centre.
+A well-established warehouse receiving process can help make inventory management and fulfilment easier, cost-effective, and more efficient.

 The standard warehouse receiving process

 Warehouse receiving is not simply a matter of purchasing inventory and having it delivered to your warehouse; rather, it involves several key steps that must be done right to ensure the right items and quantity are being delivered and stored correctly.
 Here is an overview of the standard process of receiving goods: